owlbarn/tutorial/book/cgraph/README.md

 let z = (grad (f x)) y
 ```

 Note how the CGraph module are treated as equal to the Ndarray module in building the AD module.
 They decide if the AD module uses normal or lazy evaluation.
 Now we can evaluate `z` with the approach as before.
-Or we can use another approach: build a graph based on the input and output.
+Or we can use another approach: building a graph based on the input and output.

 ```ocaml env=cgraph:example-02
 let inputs  = [| unpack_arr x |> G.arr_to_node; unpack_elt y |> G.elt_to_node |]